ehlesp/smallab-k8s-pve-guide/G012 - Host hardening 06 ~ Network hardening with sysctl.md

     > [!NOTE]
     > **Do not forget to specify the file to read to the `sysctl -p` command**\
-    > When executing `sysctl -p` without specifying any file, the command will load only the values found in the `/etc/sysctl.conf` file, and won't read anything inside the `/etc/sysctl.d` folder.
+    > When executing `sysctl -p` without specifying any file, the command will load only the values found in the `/etc/sysctl.conf` file (if it exists), and won't read anything inside the `/etc/sysctl.d` folder.

 5. Reboot your system.